edoriggio/edoriggio/README.md

 # Hi there 👋

 My name is Edoardo Riggio.
-I am a Computer Science BSc Student // software developer // aspiring UI/UX designer from Rome, Italy.
+I am a BSc Student im Computer Science @ USI University // software developer // aspiring UI/UX designer from Rome, Italy.
 I currently live in Lugano, Switzerland.
 I am also the founder of ERC Apps.
 You can find me on [Instagram](https://www.instagram.com/erc_apps) and on [Linkedin](https://www.linkedin.com/in/edoardo-r-4822b910a/).

 ## :wrench: Technologies and Tools